cy6erlion/roid/README.md

     device     Android device management
-    help       Prints this message or the help of the given subcommand(s) install    Install an APK on a device or emulator new        Create a new Android project
+    help       Prints this message or the help of the given subcommand(s) install    Install an APK on a device or emulator
 ```

-### Requirements
-- Gradle
-- Android emulator
-- ADB

 ### Guide